Ally mortgage review

 What is Ally?

 In addition to mortgages, Ally provides a number of personal banking products — including checking and savings accounts, CDs, IRAs, investment accounts and auto loans.
-As of late August 2019, Ally has expanded its relationship with the car subscription service, Fair.
+In August 2019, Ally made an equity investment in the fintech car subscription service, Fair, becoming a minority shareholder.

 Rhys Subitch is a writer and editor at Finder who tackles topics across the site.
 With half a decade of experience researching, editing and writing for a Fortune 500 company, university and several independent publications, Rhys brings readers the most up-to-date and curated info on all things finance.

-If you have a good credit score and are looking for a conventional or jumbo loan, Ally offers a clear, online application process.
+If you have a good credit score and are looking for a conventional or jumbo loan, Ally offers a straightforward, online application process.
 Current Ally bank customers can even get $500 towards closing costs.
-However, it doesn’t offer government-backed loans so veterans or first-time home buyers may have better luck with another bank.
+However, it doesn’t offer government-backed loans, so veterans or first-time homebuyers looking for an FHA loan may have better luck with another bank.